 Your engineer for electronic bass music, including Dubstep, Drum and Bass, Festival Trap, Future Bass etc. Get it touch, and we'll make some good music happen!

 My main passion has and always will be electronic music that is heavy and bass driven.
-I am a certified Pro Tools user, completed Pointblanks mixing electronic music course with distinctions and have 5 years experience in producing music.
+I have a diploma in Sound Engineering and am a certified Pro Tools user.
+I've completed Pointblanks mixing electronic music course with distinctions and have 5 years experience in producing music.
+Most recently, I have been signed to Petegooding management for my personal music project; Artiphact.

 ReviewsEndorse Alex Meulenbeld